Skip to main content

 • Potential flooding concerns during heavy rain events

-• Saturated soils that can't accept wastewater during wet periods
+• Saturated soils that can't accept effluent during wet periods

 • Stricter setback requirements to protect water quality